-- 2. The Policy and Resources Committee is recommended to:- - a) have regard to Appendix A to this report in respect of the robustness of Council's budget estimates and adequacy of reserves when considering recommendations (d) to (i) below; - b) note the proposal to maintain the General Fund Minimum Working Balance at £1.0m; - c) note the projected outturn position in the current financial year; - d) in relation to Pendle Leisure Trust, subject to consideration of the residual saving proposals for 2020/21, agree to provide a grant to the Trust of £1,442,360 in 2020/21; - e) make recommendations to the full Council on 27th February 2020 on the General Fund Budget Requirement for 2020/21 having regard to the recommended budget as set out in this report (and detailed at Appendix H);
+- 2. The Council is recommended to: - a) note the proposal to maintain the General Fund Minimum Working Balance at £1.0m; - b) note the projected outturn position in the current financial year; - c) in relation to Pendle Leisure Trust, subject to consideration of the residual saving proposals for 2020/21, agree to provide a grant to the Trust of £1,442,360 in 2020/21; - d) approve the General Fund Budget Requirement for 2020/21 having regard to the recommended budget as set out in this report (and detailed at Appendix G); - e) approve a Band D Council Tax for 2020/21 of £270.62, being an increase of £5.28 (1.99%) on the current level of Council Tax; - f) require each Service to operate within its budget for 2020/21 once approved, and that these budgets be cash limited and subject to regular monitoring and control;

-- f) subject to the Policy and Resources Committee's consideration of the budget proposals in this report, to recommend to Council on 27th February, a Band D Council Tax for 2020/21 of £270.62, being an increase of £5.28 (1.99%) on the current level of Council Tax; - g) require each Service to operate within its budget for 2020/21 once approved, and that these budgets be cash limited and subject to regular monitoring and control; - h) acknowledge the uncertainty attached to the current assumptions and financial modelling to 2022/23 in view of the forthcoming Comprehensive Spending Review, the Fair Funding Review and changes to the Business Rates Retention system; - i) request that a further report be brought back to a future meeting of the Policy and Resources Committee updating the Financial Strategy and Medium Term Financial Plan for 2020/21 to 2022/23;
+- g) acknowledge the uncertainty attached to the current assumptions and financial modelling to 2022/23 in view of the forthcoming Comprehensive Spending Review, the Fair Funding Review and changes to the Business Rates Retention system; - h) request that a further report be brought back to a future meeting of the Policy and Resources Committee updating the Financial Strategy and Medium Term Financial Plan for 2020/21 to 2022/23.